lin-jhe-yu/lin-jhe-yu-Best-Lineup-for-the-White-Sox-Baseball-Team/README.md

 The distribution of 9 innings RA in 2022 is approximately exponential (see Figure 2).
 To generate random numbers that conform to the exponential distribution, we used the previous year's data to set the lambda.
 Moreover, the distribution of RA in extra innings also demonstrated an exponential distribution (see Figure 3).
 The simulation of extra innings was performed in the same way as RA for 9 innings.

-#### Figure 2: Histogram and Density Function of Runs Allowed of 9 innings in 2022 with Random Numbers
+#### Figure 2: Histogram and density function of runs allowed of 9 innings in 2022 with random numbers
 <img src="https://github.com/lin-jhe-yu/lin-jhe-yu-Best-Lineup-for-the-White-Sox-Baseball-Team/assets/121969452/df80e8e4-5f16-4d9a-a118-5f7c9d858401.type" width="471" height="354">

-#### Figure 3: Histogram and Density Function of Runs Allowed of Extra inning in 2022 with Random Numbers
+#### Figure 3: Histogram and density function of runs allowed of extra inning in 2022 with random numbers
 <img src="https://github.com/lin-jhe-yu/lin-jhe-yu-Best-Lineup-for-the-White-Sox-Baseball-Team/assets/121969452/1add8eb0-76b1-452a-a2b8-276caefd4ca0.type" width="471" height="354">